-One design technique is to divide an Access application between data and programs.
-One database should contain only tables and relationships, while another would have all programs, forms, reports and queries, and links to the first database tables.
-Unfortunately, Access allows no relative paths when linking, so the development environment should have the same path as the production environment (though it is possible to write a "dynamic-linker" routine in VBA that can search out a certain back-end file by searching through the directory tree, if it can't find it in the current path).
-This technique also allows the developer to divide the application among different files, so some structure is possible.
+One design technique is to divide an Access application between data and means.
+One database should contain only tables and relationships, while another have all programs, forms, reports and queries, and links to the first database Unfortunately, Access allows no relative paths when linking, so the dopment environment should have the same path as the production environment it is possible to write a "dynamic-linker" routine in VBA that can search out a back-end file by searching through the directory tree, if it can't find it in the path).
+This technique also allows the developer to divide the application different files, so some structure is possible.

-CHAPTER FOUR
+CHAPTER TWO